 Confluence is flexible when it comes to macros.
 It allows you both to add and edit the existing macro.
-Furthermore, if you are wondering where you can get Confluence macros, it’s easy and flexible.
+Furthermore, it’s easy and flexible if you are wondering where to get Confluence macros.

-You can get them on the Confluence Server, Datacenter, and several third-party macros available on the Marketplace.
-Keep in mind that they can be installed only by Confluence administrators and that as an administrator, you can create your macros.
+You can get them on the Confluence Server, Datacenter, and third-party macros on the Marketplace.
+Remember that they can be installed only by Confluence administrators and that you can create your macros as an administrator.

 Confluence comes with three levels of permission:

-- Global permission– They are broad permissions allocated by a Confluence Administrator.
-This kind of detail spreads to whether a team member can log in to a specific space or create one.
+- Global permission – They are broad permissions allocated by a Confluence Administrator.
+This detail spreads to whether a team member can log in to a specific space or create one.

-- Space permission – every space created in Confluence comes with its own set of permissions managed by a space administrator.
-The space permissions can be used to give or revoke authorization to add, view, and delete content in spaces.
+- Space permission – Every space created in Confluence comes with its own set of permissions managed by a space administrator.
+The space permissions can give or revoke authorization to add, view, and delete content in spaces.